Welcome to Space Projects and Info’s Space Education for K-12

 STUDENTS AND TEACHERS NEWS

-NASA’s next big mission: Osiris-Rex – asteroid sample return mission was launched in 2016 and arrives at Bennu asteroid in 2018.
+NASA’s big mission: Osiris-Rex – asteroid sample return mission was launched in 2016 and arrives at Bennu asteroid in 2018.

 Astronomers announced on 24 Aug 2016 the discovery of the closest possible Earth-like planet outside our solar system in the Proxima Centauri system.

 AeroSpaceGuide.net has been re-designed and its going to take time to get over 500 pages back online.
 We need your support to let all your friends know about the website.
 So please spread the word!

 To use AeroSpaceGuide.net, go to the homepage and use Topics in the main navigation to visit the sections that interest you.

 Remember to Bookmark AeroSpaceGuide.net by placing it in your favourites menu.